JamesSwatton/autism-bilingualism/notes.md

 [ ] Perhaps the form should be a modal/dialog instead of being part of the main flow of the page?

 ## Practitioners
-[ ] Design practitioners page.
+[x] Design practitioners page.
-[ ] Create illustration for paper abstracts.
-Perhaps this could be a some random textures and shapes that get randomly assigned every time the page loads?
+[ ] Create dropdown for PDF downloads.
 [ ] Add seminar video and external video links.
 [ ] IntersectionObserver is currently working for toc but could do with some tweeking - there is a dead zone between sections that means the toc won't have an active selection.